undergrad-partner-school

 Student Organizations

-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
+If drama is your thing, there is a club dedicated to acting that you can join.
+You have a passion for media and communication?
 The George Washington University publishes its own newspaper and has its own radio station.

 Student Services

-The George Washington University offers a number of services vital for a pleasant and safe life on campus.
+At The George Washington University, there are many amenities required for a pleasant and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates around the clock.
-The after-hours transportation/escort service is available.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are electronically operated dormitory entrances.
+There is a security patrol available 24/7.
+The late-night transport/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services are available to the students of The George Washington University.